Persona 5: The Phantom X: Gameplay

 Wonder, the game's protagonist, has two alternating lifestyles: a normal student life (top) and exploring otherworldly locations (bottom).

 To accommodate the format of a free-to-play game created primarily for mobile devices, Persona 5: The Phantom X adapts the Persona mechanics with various changes.
 Like the main titles, it combines elements of social simulation and dungeon crawling.
 However, in place of the Calendar system, both activities now require energy that replenishes over time or is restored using currency, similar to other mobile games.

-As the male silent protagonist (who named by the player, though he is canonically named Nagisa Kamishiro (Note: His last name is spelled "Kamisiro" due to the eight character limit for both first and last names in the English version.), but also given the codename Wonder) attending the school in modern-day Tokyo, players experience the story events, answer questions in class, and freely explore the city after school or during days off in order to engage in various activities.
+As the male silent protagonist (who is named by the player, though he is canonically named Nagisa Kamishiro (Note: His last name is spelled "Kamisiro" due to the eight character limit for both first and last names in the English version.), but also given the codename Wonder) attending the school in modern-day Tokyo, players experience the story events, answer questions in class, and freely explore the city after school or during days off in order to engage in various activities.
 Some help Wonder earn experience points or money, while others improve his social stats, such as Knowledge or Courage, which affect the gameplay in other ways.
 Additionally, players can consult the "City Schedule" feature to see the list of suggested activities and available rewards.

 The game also features multiple characters that Wonder can interact with in Tokyo using the "Confidant" system.
 Compared to the main series, it was heavily reworked: the number of ranks has increased, but not every rank results in unique dialogue conversations.
 The cognitive versions of Confidants also appear as special units that can be summoned using the gacha system.

 Like Persona 5, the dungeon crawling portion takes place in the Metaverse, a realm created from subconscious desires that consists of Mementos and Palaces.
 Mementos is the procedurally generated location consisting of multiple floors that is primarily used for grinding and completing daily quests, while the Palaces are the story-related levels ruled by various bosses.

 The battle gameplay remains faithful to the Persona series, using the turn-based system with the "1 more" mechanic when striking enemies' weaknesses.
 However, unlike the main series, activating "1 more" is always followed by specific skills instead of giving the player complete control over their additional action, and not all enemies can be "downed" in one turn, as some were given a meter that dictates the necessary number of attacks.
 When all enemies are down, the player can perform a powerful "All-Out Attack".